Alpina B6 (E63): B6 GT3

 Introduced in 2009, the B6 GT3 marked Alpina's return to motorsport after a hiatus of 20 years.
-Designed to compete in the FIA GT3 world championship, the GT3 comes with a modified version of the 4.4-litre supercharged V8 engine found in the B6 generating 570 PS and 535 lbft of torque.
+Designed to compete in the FIA GT3 world championship, the GT3 comes with a modified version of the BMW S62 4.9-litre naturally aspirated, V8 engine found in the B6 generating 570 PS and 535 lbft of torque.
 The engine is mated to an Xtrac 6-speed sequential manual transmission operated by shift paddles on the steering column.
 By using carbon-fibre body panels and stripping off the interior of its luxuries, the weight was brought down to 1350 kg (dry).

 Other changes include a wide body kit with a front splitter and tow hook, a new hood with cooling vents for improved engine cooling, 18-inch alloy wheels wrapped in Michelin racing slicks, a racing fuel cell, a roll cage, a big rear wing along with a diffuser, a race specific exhaust system and a Recaro racing bucket seat for the driver only.

 Performance figures included a 0-97 kph acceleration time of 3.9 seconds and a top speed of 177 mph.
 The top speed was reduced in comparison to the road going B6 due to added aerodynamic drag.
 The car was available for sale to privateer racing teams as well as collectors and Alpina clients.